 The role of the App Store Product Page has changed, and so has the role of App Store Connect data.
 Luckily, App Store Connect will be updated to present data per Custom Product Page, supporting KPIs like page views, conversion rates, installs, average proceeds per paying user and retention metrics.
 This is great news, as it will allow companies to monitor their install funnels across all CPPs, understand what funnels need treatment, and lastly measure the impact of new custom product pages on the relevant KPIs.

 We’ve invested years in the right technology and methodologies to analyze the impact of events on aggregate KPIs.
 With missing user-level data, this is the shift that’s happening now, and will become more important than ever.

 What do you need to do about this now?

 The ingredients for getting your App Store Product Page right aren’t going to change, but the recipe will.
 We’re now looking at a massive operation at scale which is why we have to adapt.
 From a single Product Page to care for, we’re going to experience the birth of App Store Operations at scale.
 This is why we’ve never been more excited about our mission to create a single platform to plan, operate, and analyze your App Store performance.
-If you haven’t already, sign up for our waiting list to receive exclusive content that will help you prepare for iOS15, as well as early access to our new Mobile Growth Intelligence platform.
+If you haven’t already, check out our new Custom Product Page testing solution to help you prepare for iOS15, as well as early access to our new ASO platform, Mobile Growth Intelligence.